cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

   $ sudo ./install system
   $ ./install requirements

-.. todo:: on OSX you can ommit the sudo.
+.. note:: on OSX you can ommit the sudo.

 To get access to IaaS cloud platforms, you need to create loaclly a